team10nb/i-can-sort/src/scenes/mainPages/Tutorial.md

 ###  **Introduction**

-This is the correctness main page.
-It consists of two modules, set and help buttons, and the Section Navigation.
+This is the tutorial main page.
+It consists of three modules, set and help buttons, and the Section Navigation.

 ###  **Import**

 ```html